-The sound of the cicadas was deafening as I walked along on a summer Sabbath morning, enjoying the breeze and collecting my thoughts after a busy and eventful week.
-I had so much to think about, and was trying to making sense of it from a biblical point of view.
-Yet, those cicadas were humming away so loudly, it was hard to concentrate.
+The sound of the cicadas filled my ears as I walked along the path on a summer Sabbath morning, enjoying the breeze and collecting my thoughts after a busy and eventful week.
+There was so much to think about and to make sense of from a biblical point of view, yet those cicadas were humming away so noisily that it was hard to concentrate!

-So, while difficulties may come and obstacles may arise, we have God’s promise that His plan is unfolding.
-The Psalmist understood this when he wrote Psalm 33:10: "The counsel of the Lord stands forever, the plans of His heart to all generations."
+God assures us that there will come a new season.
+Although difficulties may come and obstacles may arise, His plan is ever unfolding.
+The psalmist understood this when he wrote, “The counsel of the Lord stands forever, the plans of His heart to all generations” (Psalm 33:11).

-The prophet Isaiah wrote of God: "Remember the former things of old, for I am God and there is no other; I am God, and there is none like me, declaring the end from the beginning, and from ancient times things that are not yet done, saying, ’My counsel shall stand, and I will do all My pleasure.’"
+In a similar vein, the prophet Isaiah recounts these powerful words given by God: “Remember the former things of old, for I am God, and there is no other; I am God, and there is none like Me, declaring the end from the beginning, and from ancient times things that are not yet done, saying, ‘My counsel shall stand, and I will do all My pleasure’” (Isaiah 46:9–10).

-Romans 8:28 is very reassuring in times of trouble: "We know that all things work together for good to those who love God, to those who are called according to His purpose."
+Yes, God has a plan, and He is working to bring about what is best in our lives.
+We also read of this in the New Testament.
+The Apostle Paul wrote these words that can give us great reassurance in times of trouble: “We know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).

-With these wonderful promises in mind, we can be prepared for the unexpected, the unthinkable, the upheavals and disruptions that we would prefer never to face, yet which can happen when we least expect them.
-Through it all, God will provide the strength, the guidance, and the answers that we need.
-Paul reassured us in Philippians 4:13: "I can do all things through Christ who strengthens me."
+With these wonderful promises in mind, we can be prepared for the unexpected and the unthinkable—the upheavals and disruptions that we would prefer never to face but that can arise when we least expect.
+Through it all, God will provide the strength, the guidance, and the answers we need.
+We can follow in the footsteps of Paul, who reassured us, “I can do all things through Christ who strengthens me” (Philippians 4:13).